7Block Labs

 5) Submission, privacy, and MEV

-• Fallback to public mempools with anti-sandwich protections only when necessary.
+• Stick to public mempools with anti-sandwich protections only when you've got no other options.

 6) Funding, inventory, and rebalancing

-• Maintain per-chain capital accounts; set target bands and auto‑rebalance using on-chain bridges or OIF modules as they mature.
-EF guidance indicates reference rebalancing modules and a reference solver on the OIF roadmap. (blog.ethereum.org)
+• Make sure to monitor those per-chain capital accounts and don’t forget to set your target bands!
+It’s pretty smart to auto-rebalance using on-chain bridges or OIF modules as they start becoming available.
+Following the guidance from EF, let’s keep an eye on the rebalancing modules and the solver on the OIF roadmap. (blog.ethereum.org)

 7) Observability, SLOs, and ops